pantrypoints/sp/content/en/bio/principles/part-03/chapter-01.md

 That is why they would plant paiṋcavati in and around the place of meditation or spiritual practice: -->

 Some people of course use ámlakii (wood sorrel) as a substitute plant.
 In paiṋcavati, mahánimba may be planted instead of ordinary margosa.

+There are other abilities newly known by Biology.

+### Information Network via Tubes

+The roots of plants share information through Mycelial networks.
+These are made up of fungi called Mycelium.

+Fungi are scavengers of the plant world just like vultures are of the animal world.

+These convert prana-reduced organic matter into new chemical structures like nutrients which are then serve as new material for growth.

+To do so, the fungi need to have channels as hyphae.
+This turns them into a tube network for prana and lifetrons which transmits both energy and information, just as electrons transmit both energy and information.

+This is why Hindus and Jains do not eat fungi, as they are prana-reduced.